AlanKev117/AlanKev117/README.md

 ### Hi there 👋

+My name is Alan, and I am a computer systems engineering student.
+I am looking forward to learn as much as possible about the most important circuit created and improved since the last century: the computer.

+I find fascinating how we've got to mimic real world behavior by using hardware, software and a lot of imagination from the greatest minds that have stepped on earth.

+Since I began to study at college, I have worked in several projects.
+Those I really enjoy the most are about algorithms and data structures, software development and backend engineering.
+I am also experienced in data science projects (from cleaning datasets to creating AI models).

 <!--
 **AlanKev117/AlanKev117** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.